aDarkDev/TelCoin-Script/README.md

 ![image](https://raw.githubusercontent.com/ConfusedCharacter/NotCoin-Cheat/main/test-image.png)

-I would appreciate it if you give a star and mention the repo❤️.
+I would appreciate it if you give a star and mention the repository❤️.

 **Author: ConfusedCharacter**